 Employees don’t respond the same way to the same forms of recognition or reward.
-Not all employees will welcome public recognition.
+Not all employees will welcome public attention.

 E – Equity

-In your employees’ perspective, are they treated fairly and are disciplinary actions consistent?
-Keep in mind, equity does not necessarily mean equality.
-Employees don’t expect to be treated the same as their coworkers because their needs and situations are unique.
-What they do expect is that they will be treated fairly.
+From your employees’ perspective, are they treated fairly, and are disciplinary actions consistent?
+Keep in mind; equity does not necessarily mean equality.
+Employees don’t expect the same treatment as their coworkers.
+What they do expect is that they get fair treatment.

 F – Forgive